HeyImK/clck./README.md

 - Piezo buzzer
 - Schottky diode (SS14)

-The battery connects through a JST 2.0 connector and is charged using a TP4056 module.
-A Schottky diode is used on the VBUS line to help prevent reverse current and reduce voltage drop.
+The battery connects through a JST 2.0 connector and is charged using a external TP4056 module.

 ## Pin Mapping